abdullah-al-masud/msdlib/docs/README.rst

 .. image:: ../examples/plot_time_series_example/Combined_Time_Series_Plot.jpg

-This is a function and the most useful function for me from all my library functions and classes.
+This is one of the the most useful functions in this library.
+It helps to plot time series data with a lot of flexibility.
 It helps to plot time series data with a lot of flexibility.
 Please check out the example scripts for illustrations and guidance to use it.

 -------------
 plot_heatmap:
 -------------
-Flexible heatmap plotter function with options to remove symmetrical triangular side and many other options.
+Flexible heatmap plotter function with options to remove symmetrical triangular side and several other options.